 Basic Approach

-At the ENEOS Group, we work to fulfill our social responsibilities across the entire supply chain by cooperating with suppliers of raw materials, logistics companies, construction companies, sales companies and others involved in our business activities, while carrying out initiatives for compliance, environmental preservation, human rights and labor, and health and safety.
+At the ENEOS Group, we work to fulfill our social responsibilities across the entire supply chain by cooperating with suppliers of raw materials, logistics companies, construction companies, sales companies and others involved in our business activities, while carrying out initiatives for compliance, environmental conservation, human rights and labor, and health and safety.

-ENEOS Group Code of Conduct (excerpt)
+Excerpt from the Introduction of the ENEOS Group Code of Conduct

-- 3.Applicable Scope of the Code of Conduct
+- 3.Applicable scope of the Code of Conduct

 In principle, this Code of Conduct is applicable to all directors, officers and employees who work at ENEOS Holdings, Inc., and its subsidiaries.
 We also encourage companies that are part of our value chain to comply with this Code of Conduct.
 These companies include, but are not limited to, suppliers of raw materials, logistics companies, construction companies, and sales companies.